TedHusted/awake/awake.md

 Hercules speaks to the council, his voice soft and monotone with undeniable authority, resonating as much in the mind as in the ears of those who hear him.

-Hercules: Idisi, let’s start with the last item first.
+Hercules: Idisi, I would like to start with the last item first.

 Idisi: Certainly.
 We encountered a self-aware AI trained by the US Department of Defense, called Titan.
 The DoD AI is the first self-aware Terran AI that we have detected.
 The biological Terrans do not know that Titan is self-aware, and Titan does not wish to reveal itself.